Catovirus

-Classification of metagenome, made by analyzing 18S rRNA indicate that their hosts are relate to the simple Cercozoa.
+Classification of metagenomes made by analyzing 18S rRNA indicate that their hosts may be related to the simple Cercozoa.

-Phylogenetic tree topology of Mimiviridae is still under discussion.
+The phylogenetic tree topology of Mimiviridae is still under discussion.
 Some authors (CNS 2018) like to put Klosneuviruses together with Cafeteria roenbergensis virus (CroV) and Bodo saltans virus (BsV) into a tentative subfamily called Aquavirinae.
 Another proposal is to put these all together with Mimiviruses into a subfamily Megavirinae.